ThatCoolGuyyy/TriviaAPI-Udacity/README.md

     "success": false
 }
 ```
+The API returns 5 types of errors:

+-400: bad request
+-404: not found
+-405: method not allowed
+-422: unprocessable
+-500: internal server error
 ## Endpoints
 #### GET'/categories'
 - This endpoint fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category